Bonaboss01/retail-sales-forecasting-genai/PROJECT_PLAN.md

 # ⭐ **2.
 FULL PROJECT_PLAN.md (copy & paste to new file)**
 # -------------------------------------------------------------

-Create a file in your repo:
-`PROJECT_PLAN.md`
-Paste the following:

 ```markdown
 # 📘 SunnyBest Telecommunications – AI Retail Forecasting & GenAI Analytics System